SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-azure-devops.md

 We believe that breaking a CI build is not the right approach.

 Instead, we are providing pull request decoration (to make sure that issues aren't introduced at merge time) and we'll soon add a way to check the quality gate as part of a Release process.

+**Missing Build Agent Capability**

+If you add a Windows Build Agent and install a non-oracle Java version on it, the agent will fail to detect a needed capability for the SonarQube Azure DevOps plugin.
+If you are sure that the `java` executable is available in the `PATH` environment variable, you can add the missing capability manually by going to **your build agent > capabilities > user capabilities > add capability**.
+Here, you can add the key, value pair java, and null which should allow the SonarQube plugin to be scheduled on that build agent.
+This Bug has been reported to the Microsoft Team with [azure-pipelines-agent#2046](https://github.com/microsoft/azure-pipelines-agent/issues/2046) but is currently not followed up uppon.